Basal Cell Carcinoma BCC / Squamous Cell Carcinoma SCC: Non- Melanoma Skin Cancer

 Squamous Cell Carcinoma (SCC)

-Together, BCC and SCC are grouped as non-melanoma skin cancers to distinguish them from melanoma.
+Together, Basal Cell Carcinoma (BCC) and Squamous Cell Carcinoma (SCC), are grouped as non-melanoma skin cancers to distinguish them from melanoma.
 Most non-melanoma skin cancers can be relatively easily treated by surgical removal.
 In cases where the non-melanoma cancer is superficial, cryosurgery, laser surgery and cauterisation (burning) can be used to remove the growth.

 Non-Melanoma skin cancer risk factors